vipwangtian/consul/website/source/docs/guides/acl.html.md

 ## Step 4: Create an Agent Token Policy

 Before we can create a token, we will need to create its associated policy.
-A policy is a set of rules that can used to create granular permissions.
+A policy is a set of rules that can used to specify granular permissions.
 To learn more about rules, read the ACL rule specification [documentation](/docs/agent/acl-rules.html).

 ```bash
 # agent-policy.hcl contains the following: